Lewdninja/liveme-api/README.md

 ## Usage

 Below is a basic example on how to use the LiveMe-API in your project.
 See the [Reference Manual](https://github.com/thecoder75/liveme-api/docs/index.md) for details on each supported command.

+*** API syntax and available commands are subject to change as we continue to research and improve this module! ***

 ### Basic Example: